NatronGitHub/Natron/README.md

 This documentation may be slightly outdated, so do not hesitate to submit updated build instructions, especially for the various GNU/Linux distributions.

-### Automatic build scripts
+### Automatic build scripts & other development tools

-There are automatic build scripts for [GNU/Linux](tools/linux), [macOS](tools/MacOSX), and [Windows](tools/Windows), which are used to build the binary distributions and the snapshots.
+These can be found in [tools/README.md](tools/README.MD)

-These scripts are run on virtual machines running a specific version of each operating system, and setting these up is more complicated than for the basic builds described above.
+These scripts run on virtual machines running a specific operating system, setting these up is more complicated than the basic build process linked above.

-There is some documentation, which is probably outdated, for [GNU/Linux](tools/linux/README.md), [macOS](tools/MacOSX/README.md), and [Windows](tools/WindowsREADME.md).

 ## Contributing